Langtang Trek Nepal: Trekking in Langtang National Park

 Descent: 10 m

-Today is for leisure as we will take a 2 to 3 hour hike to visit the Kyangjin Gompa at an altitude of 3817m.
-The final destination of the trek, the Gompa is a serene and beautiful place that allows us to have the scenic views of Mt.
+Today is an easy 2 to 3 hour hike to visit the Kyangjin Gompa at an altitude of 3817m.
+The final destination of the trek, the Gompa is a serene and beautiful place that allows us to have the stunning views of Mt.
 Ganchhenpo and Mt.
 Langtang Lirung.
-The cheese factory, the monasteries and the traditional local houses are the main attractions of this short excursion.
+The yak cheese factory, the monasteries and the traditional local houses are the main attractions of this short excursion.

 Kyanjin Gompa